scorpzor/CombatLogs/README.md

 ## Installation

 1. Extract the `CombatLogs` folder to your `Interface\AddOns\` directory
+2. Rename folder from "CombatLogs-main" to "CombatLogs"
-2. Restart WoW or type `/reload`
+3. Restart WoW or type `/reload`
-3. The addon will load automatically with default zones pre-configured
+4. The addon will load automatically with default zones pre-configured

 ## Default Monitored Zones